 - A UE is provided (at least one) RAN area ID, where a RAN area is a subset of a CN Tracking Area or equal to a CN Tracking Area.
 A RAN area is specified by one RAN area ID, which consists of a TAC and optionally a RAN area Code;

-- A cell broadcasts one ormore RAN area IDs in the system information.
+- A cell broadcasts one or, in case of network sharing with multiple cell ID broadcast, more RAN area IDs in the system information.

 NG-RAN may provide different RNA definitions to different UEs but not mix different definitions to the same UE at the same time.
 UE shall support all RNA configuration options listed above.